majewsky/schwift/README.md

 ## Usage

-This library uses [Gophercloud](https://github.com/gophercloud/gophercloud) to handle authentication, so to use Schwift, you have to first build a `gophercloud.ServiceClient` and then pass that to `schwift.Account()` to get a handle on the Swift account.
+This library uses [Gophercloud](https://github.com/gophercloud/gophercloud) to handle authentication, so to use Schwift, you have to first build a `gophercloud.ServiceClient` and then pass that to `gopherschwift.Wrap()` to get a handle on the Swift account.

 For example, to connect to Swift using OpenStack Keystone authentication: